 MEDICAL AND DENTAL STUDENT STIPEND PROGRAM (MDSSP)

-The Medical and Dental Student Stipend Program (MDSSP) is an incentive-based program that offers medical and dental students a monthly stipend of at least $2,088.
+is an incentive-based program that offers medical and dental students a monthly stipend of at least $2,178.
 In return, each participant will incur a one-year service obligation for every six months (or part thereof) for which they receive the stipend.
 (Stipend amount is current as of Fiscal Year 2014.
 Stipend amount is adjusted annually.)

 Your obligation begins immediately following completion of dental school (or completion of your residency) unless you enter into STRAP for residency in an eligible specialty, in which case: